 When to Clear Snow Depends on When the Snow Stops Falling

 Here are a few basic rules for clearing snow.
 Do not push the snow into the street.
 This can cause a hazardous condition for vehicles.
 If you have a fire hydrant on your property, make sure it remains clear.
 Don’t push the snow into crosswalks.
-The path you make should be about four feet wide.
-If you have a corner property, you should also clear a path to the crosswalk.
-If there is ice that cannot be cleared, you should cover the ice with ice-melt or cat litter to create traction on the icy patches.
+The path you take should be about four feet wide.
+It would be best if you also cleared a path to the crosswalk when it is appropriate.
+Cover ice with ice-melt or cat liter if you cannot remove it.
+This will create traction on a slippery surface.

-While it is not legally required, if you have a neighbor that cannot perform their legal requirements due to age, health, disability, do what you can to help clear off their sidewalks as well.
+If you have a neighbor that cannot perform their legal requirements due to age, health, disability, they would appreciate your assistance as well.

 Call the Law Offices of Marc Albert for a Free Consultation

 If you are injured due to a slip and fall or trip and fall in front of a residential or commercial property, call Marc Albert for a free consultation.
 We have offices in Astoria and Syosset and can be reached at 855-252-3788.